Overview

 Days 1–3: onset and early intensity

 The first three days are characterised by rapidly intensifying symptoms as THC continues to clear from the system and the endocannabinoid system begins rebalancing.
+If you want a more focused walkthrough of this exact opening phase, this quit weed week 1 guide breaks down the first seven days in more practical detail.

 Common experiences: